 Keeping your electronic assets organized in today’s digital world is a challenging undertaking.
-Electronic file management allows us to be organized and in control of our digital documents and files.
+Electronic file management in operating system allows us to be organized and in control of our digital documents and files.

-Every digital file we generate or receive must be appropriately handled and saved in our system to save us time in finding the resource when we need it.
+Every digital file we generate or receive must be appropriately handled and saved in our system or using a cloud storage to save us time in finding the resource when we need it.
 The process of identifying and storing these data files inside a logical structure made up of directories and subdirectories should be handled with care.